 Your skin has thousands of oil glands that produce sebum to moisturize your skin and help it act as a protective barrier.
 Sebum within each oil gland is carried to the skin's surface through pores.
-The highest density of oil glands is found on your face, especially at the nose, forehead and mid-cheek areas.
+The highest density of oil glands is found on your face, especially at the nose, forehead and mid cheek areas.
 The largest oil glands are found on the back and mid-chest.
-This explains, in part, why acne appears mostly on the face, chest and back.
+This explains, in part why acne appears mostly on the face, chest and back.

-But what actually causes acne is still unknown.
+What actually causes acne is still unknown.
 Hormones may play a role in pore blockage and increased oil production.
-Unfortunately, you may inherit acne-prone skin - particularly the type susceptible to the more severe, scarring forms of the condition.
+Unfortunately, you may inherit acneprone skin, particularly the type associated with more severe, scarring forms of the condition.